UK duty free rules post Brexit

-Safe for any restricted or illegal items, you can bring most goods into the UK from the EU.
-Having said this, most common duty free items tend to be small enough to fit in the suitcase and valuable enough to justify carrying them from Europe for the sake of tax savings.
-Typically this would include alcohol, cigarettes, cosmetics, fragrances, jewellery, electronics and clothes.
+You can bring most goods into the UK from the EU, excluding any illegal or restricted items.
+Most common duty free items tend to be small enough to fit in the suitcase and valuable enough to justify carrying them from Europe for the sake of tax savings.
+Typically this would include alcohol, cigarettes, cosmetics, perfumes, watches, portable gadgets and designer labels.

-You can also take sweet gifts, such as cakes and chocolates.
-However, note that basic food products sold in a typical supermarket, e.g. meat and cheese, would usually have a reduced or no tax at all anyway so there will be little tax advantage of purchasing them abroad in person.
+You can also bring edible gifts, such as cakes and chocolates.
+Although basic food products sold in a typical supermarket, e.g. meat and cheese, would usually have a reduced or no tax at all anyway so there might be less tax advantage of purchasing them abroad in person.

 Duty free allowance after Brexit

 To answer a common question of “how much alcohol can I bring back from france after brexit”, the new duty free limits after brexit for Brits bringing bottles back home are:

 UK’s duty-free allowance for tobacco and cigarettes after Brexit

 You can bring in other duty free goods, such as perfumes, cosmetics, and electronics, up to the total value of £390.
 Also the same limit applies to any tax-free shopping items purchased during your overseas trip and brought back home in your personal luggage, (learn more here how Brits can now shop tax-free in Europe).

 If you exceed your cigarettes or alcohol allowance, or bring something worth over £390, you would need to pay taxes on the full value of the goods and lose the duty free allowance.

 This involves making a customs declaration and paying 20% UK VAT and any applicable duties, which can be done online on gov.uk website 5 days before arrival in the UK by giving details of your goods and their value.
 Make sure to keep all your receipts and labels in case customs officers decide to inspect your baggage on arrival.